oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data.md

 Now we are ready to prepare the data.

-## Task 3: Create data flow to load customer sales analysis table
+## Task 3: Create a data flow to load a new table to analyze customer sales

 1. Click on the **Home** button on the left side to go back to the home screen.
 You have wizards to load data from other sources (as defined